-This card offers a huge draw for freebie-seeking travellers, offering 25,000 American Express Membership points when $500 is charged to the card within the first three months.
-This is one of the largest signup bonuses on the market, equivalent to a long-haul round trip in Canada or continental United States.
-While the $500-purchase requirement is steep, consider this – at a two-points-on-the-dollar earning rate, it would cost cardholders $12,500 in purchases to earn the bonus value.
+For a limited time, this card offers 25,000 Membership Rewards® points as a welcome bonus, but only after $1,500 is charged to the card within the first three months of cardmembership.
+This is one of the largest signup bonuses on the market, equivalent to a long-haul round-trip flight within Canada or continental United States.
+While the $1,500 purchase requirement sounds steep, consider this – that breaks down into spending just $500 a month, and at a two-points-on-the-dollar earning rate, it would cost cardholders $12,500 in purchases to earn 25,000 points.

 Earning Potential: Good

-You’ll earn two points on the dollar at eligible retailers; American Express defines this as stores where gas, grocery, pharmacy or travel is the primary product sold.
-Purchases at other retailer types will earn one point on the dollar, including third party providers (e.g. – if you’re buying a travel package through a deal site, you won’t get your full earning travel purchase potential).
+The American Express® Gold Rewards Card earns two points on the dollar at eligible retailers.
+American Express defines this as stores where gas, grocery, pharmacy or travel is the primary product sold.
+Purchases at other retailer types will earn one point on the dollar, including third party providers (e.g. if you’re buying a travel package through a deal site, you won’t get your full travel purchase earning potential).

 Point Redemption: Average

-This rewards program is catered toward travellers, as transferring points to Aeroplan or Avios will give cardholders the most bang for their buck; points are transferred one for one with these programs.
-Another nice perk is the ability to pay for travel on the card, and immediately put points earned toward the balance.
+This rewards program is catered towards travellers, as you can also transferring points to Aeroplan or Avios and benefit from their travel-focused programs.
+Cardholders can possibly get the most bang for their buck by transferring points to Aeroplan or Avios as points are transferred one for one with these programs.
+Another nice perk is the ability to pay for travel on the card, and immediately put points earned towards the balance.

 However, booking must be done through Aeroplan, which still uses a per-capacity model for rewards seating; an increasingly outdated process compared to rewards programs that allow bookings through any airline, and only require that purchases be made on the card in order to qualify.

 American Express also features an online mall where points can be redeemed for merchandise, gift cards, and other swag.
-However, compared to the value of an Aeroplan flight, the redemption rate is steep; for example, a glass tumbler set will cost you 6,000 Membership points… not exactly worth a fifth of a flight.
+However, compared to the value of an Aeroplan flight, the redemption rate is steep; for example, a glass tumbler set could cost you about 6,000 Membership Rewards® points… not exactly worth a fifth of a flight.

 This card offers a full suite of travel coverage including:

-Emergency Medical for the first 15 days outside your home province.
+- Emergency Medical Insurance for the first 15 days outside your home province.

-Trip Interruption which covers un-refundable parts expenses associated with your trip in the case of cancellation.
-Coverage is 1,500 per insured person, capped at a total of $6,000.
+- Trip Interruption Insurance, which covers non-refundable expenses associated with your trip in the case of cancellation.
+Coverage is $1,500 per insured person, capped at a total of $6,000.

-Flight Delay coverage of up to $500 for all insured persons
+- Flight Delay coverage up to $500 for all insured persons.